apanov/casumper/README.md

 # casumper
-Cassandra 0.6 commitlog extractor.
+Cassandra 0.6 commitlog extractor/dumper.
 Casumper can be used to dump pairs of table:key from cassandra 0.6 CommitLog-*.log.

 Usages:
 1. Print pairs table:key of row mutations